unionai-oss/pandera/README.md

 ### Column Check Groups

-Column `Check`s support grouping by a different column into dict where keys are the group names and keys are subsets of the `Column` series.
-Specifying `groupby` as a column name, list of column names, or callable changes the expected signature of the `Check` function argument to `dict[Any|tuple[Any], Series] -> bool|Series[bool]` where the dict keys are the discrete values in the `groupby` columns.
+`Column` `Check`s support grouping by a different column so that you can make assertions about subsets of the `Column` of interest.
+This changes the function signature of the `Check` function so that its input is a dict where keys are the group names and keys are subsets of the `Column` series.

+Specifying `groupby` as a column name, list of column names, or callable changes the expected signature of the `Check` function argument to `dict[Any|tuple[Any], Series] -> bool|Series[bool]` where the dict keys are the discrete keys in the `groupby` columns.

 ```python
 import pandas as pd